uoitwebteam/global3.1/README.md

 ## What's changed

-v3.1 uses the latest Foundation version, but still employs the [flex grid](https://get.foundation/sites/docs/flex-grid.html).
+v3.1 uses the latest Foundation version (v6), but still employs the [flex grid](https://get.foundation/sites/docs/flex-grid.html).

 Most component styles are visually the same as those in Global 3.0, but are streamlined in this codebase.